 Guess what this cilantro tastes like!
 This variety of cilantro is known for having a particularly strong citrus flavor that is often less noticeable in other types of cilantro, similar to lemon thyme.

-Apparently, the seeds are also incredibly tasty and contain all that compact lemon flavor.
+The seeds are also incredibly tasty and contain all that compact lemon flavor.
 This type of cilantro requires a cooler climate and can withstand cold winters.

 5. Caribe Cilantro

-In fact, cilantro was first introduced to North America by Europeans who came to these regions and brought their foreign herbs and spices with them.
+Cilantro was first introduced to North America by Europeans who came to these regions and brought their foreign herbs and spices with them.

 At first, the Caribbean region was too hot, but the cilantro plants adapted, and now we have caribe cilantro, which is perfect for warmer climates.

 They have a distinct flavor and are quite sweet.
-You will be happy to have this cilantro as a secret ingredient for beans, salads, and soups.
-Use them to make sauces for fried foods or as a spread on sandwiches on vegetarian days.
+You will be happy to have cilantro as a secret ingredient for beans, salads, and soups.

 6. Marino Cilantro

 This type of cilantro is different only in its taste.
-Marino leaves have a slightly spicier flavor, with a hint of pepper instead of the fresh, citrus flavor of most cilantro leaves.
+Marino leaves have a slightly spicier flavor, with a hint of pepper, instead of the fresh, citrus flavor of most cilantro leaves.

-This variety also grows quite well and is slow to bolt, like the average leisure cilantro variety.
 It does not have characteristic features with leaves, and there is no particular need for cultivation.

 7. Santo Cilantro

-This means it takes longer to flower, and therefore the leaves stay ready for harvest longer.
 California grows the most cilantro in the United States, which is why you hear California cilantro.

-Its leaves are as broad as celery leaves.
-They have a strong smell that quickly disappears when cooked.
 It is said that growing Santo for its leaves but harnessing its seeds and flowers also provides many significant benefits.

 Do not worry.
 Try using flowers for decoration or mixing them in with your healthy meal prep ideas for salads.